toz015/Sql_Question/sql_questions_collection.md

 ```

-### Task: Create a table that contains the number of reactivated users per month.
+### Create a table that contains the number of reactivated users per month
+-- solution
 ```sql
 SELECT
     DATE_TRUNC('month', a.date) as month_timestamp,